Frequently Asked Questions

 What do you say to people who think that Bikram Yoga isn't real yoga?

-I wouldn't rely on the knowledge and experience of anyone who hasn't taken over 1,000 classes of anything.
+I wouldn't rely on the opinions of anyone who hasn't taken over 1,000 classes of anything.

 How do you feel about someone who has completed a 30-Day or even a 365-Day Challenge?

-I feel it is a blessing to hear of someone who is enthusiastic and serious enough about something to take it that far.
+It is a blessing to hear of someone who is serious enough about something to make that commitment.

 Are you super-flexible?

 No, and I feel that that should not be the end goal of your yoga practice.
 I'm strong first, flexible second.
-Pound for pound, I'm probably one of the strongest yoginis out there and that enables me to do the interesting flourishes I do in Eagle, Tree, and Standing Separate Leg Head to Knee.
-Knowing proper hand and arm placement and technique in Eagle allows me to twist my arms slowly and precisely without the need for the ZHOOM!!! windup.
+Pound for pound, I'm probably one of the strongest yoginis out there and that enables me to do the interesting flourishes I do in Eagle, Triangle, Tree, Toe, Root, and Standing Separate Leg Head to Knee.

 What is your book, Yoga Building Blocks, about?